1) Previous & Current Activities at Barber Colman

 4) Demolitions of Buildings 10 and 19

-Demolition of these structures was started in November of 2010 and are nearing completion.
+Demolition of these structures was started in November of 2010 and completed within a few months.
 These structures had been proposed for demolition during 2008, but a Historic Review was required by the Illinois Historic Preservation Agency (IHPA).
 This review was completed during July of 2010 with the IHPA approving the demolition.
 The demolition bid specs were published in August of 2010 and the bid opening took place during October.
 The demolitions were completed during February of 2011.

 Contact Person: Wayne Dust – Planning Administrator – 779-348-7415 or firstname.lastname@example.org.